 - The County must have a specific need for the parcel being donated.

-When an application is received, it is circulated and reviewed by key departments and divisions within the County.
+When a request is received, it is circulated and reviewed by key departments and divisions within the County.
 If a department or division has a current or future need for the property, the parcel will be presented to the Board of County Commissioners for acceptance, and upon acceptance the parcel will be designated in the inventory for this future use.

 When the property is accepted for donation Real Estate Services drafts a warranty deed and an affidavit of no liens for the property owners signature.